Are Series E Savings Bonds still earning interest?

 On March 3rd, 2008 Tom Adams said:

-Dan - On this page, on the left, there's a box that says "Savings Bond Questions" in black and "Ask the Treasury" in blue or red.
+Dan - On this page, on the right, there's a box that says "Savings Bond Questions" in black and "Ask the Treasury" in blue or red.
 You may have to scroll up to see it.
 Click on the words "Ask the Treasury".

 Tom Adams